Pioneertown, California

-Pioneertown, California, is an unincorporated community of the Morongo Basin region of San Bernardino's High Desert.
-The historical town was originally incorporated in 1946 and fell into the hands of San Bernardino County in the late 1960s.
-The winding, 4 mi drive northwest to Pioneertown from Yucca Valley has been designated a California Scenic Drive and the area is now surrounded by privately and federally protected lands.
+Pioneertown is an unincorporated community of the Morongo Basin region of the High Desert in San Bernardino County, California, United States.
+It is an 1880s-themed town developed as a shooting location for actors working on Western films and TV series which includes businesses and residences.
+The Mane Street Historic District is listed on the National Register of Historic Places.
+The winding, 4 mi drive northwest to Pioneertown from Yucca Valley has been designated a California Scenic Drive, and the area is now surrounded by both privately and federally protected lands.
+The Sawtooths are a small mountain range to the south, while Black Hill is to the north.

 History

-Actor Dick Curtis started up the town in 1946 as an 1880s themed live-in Old West living, breathing motion-picture set.
-The town was designed to provide a place for production companies to enjoy while also using their businesses and homes in movies.
+Actor Dick Curtis started up the town in 1946 as an 1880s themed live-in motion-picture set.
+The town was designed to provide a place for production companies to reside while also using their businesses and homes in movies.

+Pioneertown's founders intended the area to be a residential area with Mane Street acting as both a movie set and the town's commercial district.

 Hundreds of Westerns and early television shows were filmed in Pioneertown, including The Cisco Kid and Edgar Buchanan's Judge Roy Bean.

 Dick Curtis, Roy Rogers and Russell Hayden were some of the original developers and investors.
-Gene Autry filmed his weekly show in town for 5 years, using the buildings and businesses as part of the film set.
+Gene Autry filmed his weekly show in town for five years, using the buildings and businesses as part of the film set.